 Exactly the same principle applies to Classical Period music.
 While the starting notes of the two Haydn Cello Concertos need to fade out a little if played in “authentic” style, the starting notes of the Dvorak and Schumann Concertos definitely do not want to do this.

 In the above examples, each “long” bow is only one note.
-However we can use exactly the same technique of fade-out also when the bowstroke involves more notes, as in the following examples:
+We can, however, use exactly the same technique of fade-out also when the bowstroke involves more notes, as in the following examples:

-It is curious that we now play all styles of music with this “modern” bow (it is also curious that we use the word “modern” even though it has not really changed at all since 200 years ago!).
 Nowadays any string player can buy a reasonable imitation Baroque bow for less than 200€.
-This is a very good investment and this is well worth the cost.
-Playing with a baroque bow can actually teach us more about Baroque style than many books or lessons.
+This is a very good investment and is well worth the cost.
+Playing with a baroque bow can actually teach us more about Baroque and Classical styles than many books or lessons.

 BAROQUE RIGHT-HAND ARTICULATION: “MIND THE GAPS” AND “SHORTEN THE SLURS”